 ALA Crisis Communications Plan

-On a daily basis, PIO will review media coverage, inquiries from reporters and bloggers in order to identify an emerging crisis.
+On a daily basis, PAO will review media coverage, inquiries from reporters and bloggers in order to identify an emerging crisis.
 On a weekly basis or more often as necessary, the Director, Public Information Office, and Manager of Media Relations will meet to discuss coverage trends and identify potential crisis situations.

 The Institute for Crisis Management defines a crisis as: A significant disruption that stimulates extensive news media coverage and public scrutiny that disrupts the organization’s normal business activities.